Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

-## An Individualist Account of the Social World
+## A Thesis in the Social Sciences and Philosophy

 This thesis, *An Individualist Account of the Social World*, introduces a comprehensive English-based framework for describing the social world (and our social intereactions therein) in a precise and unambiguous way.